-@RISK, which is both a Podcast Series and Symposium, addresses the profound differences in knowledge practices around the unfolding environmental crisis, and how any environmental action could, or should, respond, given the layered, multi-nodal risks involved.
+We are learning to live with a world that is seemingly perpetually at risk of everything nowadays, where responses are time sensitive, with consequences extending far beyond human domains, and throughout the more-than-human world.
+‘At Risk in the Climate Crisis’ is both a Podcast Series and Symposium addressing the profound differences in knowledge practices around the unfolding climate crisis, and how any environmental action could, or should, respond, given the layered, multi-nodal risks involved.
 What is at risk?
 Whose risks matter?
 What knowledge do we need to effect change?
 How can we do better together from our diverse positions and situations?
 What are the personal and professional risks involved?

 @RISK Co-conveners - Josh Wodak & Jessica Weir

 @RISK is funded by The Seed Box – A Mistra-Formas Environmental Humanities Collaboratory and the ARC Centre of Excellence in Synthetic Biology, and is supported by the Institute for Culture and Society, WSU.

 Image: >2 degrees of separation <2028: Moira vs <2 degrees of separation <2028: Moira, Josh Wodak, 2011